Azure/Azure-Sentinel/Solutions/README.md

 8. After the validation passes, [publish the offer live](https://docs.microsoft.com/azure/marketplace/create-new-azure-apps-offer-test-publish#publish-your-offer-live).
 This will trigger the certification process, which can take up to 3 business days.

 **Note:** The Microsoft Sentinel team will need to modify your files so that your solution appears in the Microsoft Sentinel content hub.
-Therefore, before going live, email the  [Azure Sentinel Solutions Onboarding Team](mailto:AzureSentinelPartner@microsoft.com) with your solutions offer ID and your **Publisher ID** so that we can make the required changes.
+Therefore, before going live, email the  [Microsoft Sentinel Solutions Onboarding Team](mailto:AzureSentinelPartner@microsoft.com) with your solutions offer ID and your **Publisher ID** so that we can make the required changes.

 **Note:** You must make the offer public in order for it to show up in the Microsoft Sentinel content hub so that customers can find it.

 ## Feedback

-[Email Azure Sentinel Solutions Onboarding Team](mailto:AzureSentinelPartner@microsoft.com) with any feedback on this process, for new scenarios not covered in this guide, or with any constraints you may encounter.
+[Email Microsoft Sentinel Solutions Onboarding Team](mailto:AzureSentinelPartner@microsoft.com) with any feedback on this process, for new scenarios not covered in this guide, or with any constraints you may encounter.

 ## FAQs